rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-06-goodbye-docs-team.md

 But documentation is a funny thing.
 It's really a cross-cutting concern.
 One team of folks writing docs for tons of other teams of folks doesn't really *work*, long-term.
-In the short term, it was an absolutely neccesary and good strategy.
+In the short term, it was an absolutely necessary and good strategy.
 Today, it doesn't make as much sense.
 Let's look again at those original
 resources: